-Those who work on a freelance basis and own their own business can choose the clients they work with, set their schedule, and protect their alone time while making some extra money.
+Those who work on a freelance basis and own their own business can choose the clients they work with, their preferred social media platforms, set their schedule, and protect their alone time while making some extra money.

 While being a freelance writer does require some interaction with clients, it is minimal and typically done through email or messaging.